wuxc/pywin32doc/md/win32process.md

   -  *newEnvironment* : None

-    A dictionary of stringor Unicode pairs to define the environment for the process, or None to inherit the current environment.
+    A dictionary of stringor Unicode pairs to define the environment for the process, or None to inherit the current environment\.

   -  *currentDirectory* : string